moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 When I was building this project, I also wanted to generate a social following for it.
 I thought a good way to market for such a nimble, coding-heavy project was to share my thoughts and process with the community.

 I decided to write monthly project updates throughout the year.
 And then I thought maybe it’s a good challenge for more people like me—maybe more would be inspired to commit in 2016 to their side projects.
-So I started the [One Side Project Challenge][4]{:target="_blank"} and built a [community][5]{:target="_blank"} of 56 writers and 1.1k followers.
+So I started the [One Side Project Challenge][4]{:target="_blank"} and built a community of 56 writers and 1.1k followers.

 ![One Side Project Challenge Community][image-4]